hirusha-adi/Image-Sharing-Website/README.md

 replace `python3` with `python` and `pip3` with `pip` if you are using windows

+# Config

+Everything is easily customizable using the `./database/config.json`

 # Privacy

 - What is being logged?
 Your IP Address + User Agent are being logged for security purposes